primer/react/.changeset/nice-forks-joke.md

 "@primer/react": minor
 ---

-PageHeader: Promote the component to Beta status and now it is available to import from "@primer/react"
+PageHeader: Promote the component to Alpha status and now it is available to import from "@primer/react"